Birdylx/paper-reading-progress/README.md

 # Paper understanding
-This is a progress bar showed how I've understood these papers
+This is a progress bar that showes how I've understood these papers

 ## 1. Model architecture
 | Paper | :sob: 25% | :unamused: 50% | :anguished: 75% | :blush: 100% | :link: Code Link |